Nashville T-bone Accident Lawyer

 - The addition of torso air bags and side curtain air bags, which provide an energy-absorbing cushion between occupants and the sides of vehicles.

 The bad news is that side impact and T-bone collisions can be very difficult to avoid.
 As the NHTSA puts it: “Even the most prudent driving on our part cannot eliminate the risk that another vehicle will fail to yield, run a red light or turn without warning across our path.”
+That being said, our Nashville t-bone accident lawyers are here to help you if you’ve been part of an unfortunate accident.

 Where Do Side-Impact and T-Bone Collisions Occur?